Cloudmersive/Cloudmersive.APIClient.Java/docs/InfoApi.md

 # **infoGetMetadata**
 > ImageMetadata infoGetMetadata(imageFile)

-Returns the image metadata, including EXIF and resolution
+Returns the image metadata including EXIF and resolution

 Returns the metadata information on the image, including file type, EXIF (if available), and resolution.